Noah-Miggs/Srimpro/README.md

 # Installation
 ## Initial Installation
-To install srimpro, Git must be installed first.
+To install Srimpro, Git must be installed first.
 To install git, follow the official [GitHub instructions](https://github.com/git-guides/install-git).
-After installing git, srimpro can be easily be installed using the following command in Anaconda Prompt or similar application:
+After installing git, Srimpro can be easily be installed using the following command in Anaconda Prompt or similar application:
 ```
 pip install git+https://github.com/Noah-Miggs/srimpro.git
 ```
 ## Updating the Installation
-If an older version of srimpro was installed (i.e. a new release of srimpro was published after the initial install), the package will need to be manually updated.
+If an older version of srimpro was installed (i.e. a new release of Srimpro was published after the initial install), the package will need to be manually updated.
 This can be done using the following command in Anaconda Prompt or similar application:
 ```
 pip install --upgrade git+https://github.com/Noah-Miggs/srimpro.git
 ```

 # Setup
-After installing srimpro, all dependencies including pysrim should be automatically installed as well. srimpro requires updated versions of the *output.py*, *srim.py*, and *elementdb.py* files within pysrim to make it compatible with python 3.14, so the original files from pysrim must be manually replaced.
+After installing Srimpro, all dependencies including pysrim should be automatically installed as well.
+Srimpro requires updated versions of the *output.py*, *srim.py*, and *elementdb.py* files within pysrim to make it compatible with python 3.14, so the original files from pysrim must be manually replaced.
 See *srimpro Setup* in documentation for more details.

 # Using srimpro in a python IDE
-Once srimpro has been installed and setup, the library can be easily imported into a .py file to be used.
+Once Srimpro has been installed and setup, the library can be easily imported into a .py file to be used.
 For example, including the following code at the top of the .py file will allow all srimpro functions to be accessed:
 ```
 import srimpro.functions as pro
 ```